abdulahmad/EA-NHL-Tools/HOCKEY32/README.md

 `SRLOGO.QFS` - Game Summary logos, would need to add SPIT file for new team to this

+`LELOGO.QFS` - League Team Select logos, would need to add SPIT file for new team to this.
+I believe the position where the logo displays on the League Select screen depends on the offset/position data in the SPIT header which is easily modifyable.

 ## Sound/Music
 `<TEAM>1-3.KMS/CFG` - In-game arena music, may need to add these?